coastal-hazards-system/StormSim-Library/README.md

 Once again, thank you for being a part of this exciting beta testing phase.
 Together, we're paving the way for a future of robust and innovative probabilistic workflows.
 Let's make it an incredible journey!

-## Requirements (External)
-The following files will be provided with the software to allow users to use data from any CHS regional study.
+## StormSim External Dependencies
-* Coastal Hazard System (CHS) regional study modeling results (Peaks and/or timeseries files) for Base Conditions from https://chs.erdc.dren.mil.
+### 1. Coastal Hazard System (CHS) regional study modeling results (Peaks and/or timeseries files) for Base Conditions from https://chs.erdc.dren.mil.
 * Probability Masses/Distributed Storm Weights -> PMs for each CHS  regional study.
 Required for tropical cyclone events analysis.
 * Regional SWL Bias & Uncertainty Files -> CHS ADCIRC SWL bias and uncertainty per savepoint.
 Download here ---> insert link